Gentle, fast-absorbing 10% vitamin C that boosts radiance and layers smoothly under sunscreen and makeup.

 La Roche-Posay Pure Vitamin C10 Serum

-- Not the strongest option for stubborn spots
+- May not be the strongest option for more stubborn discoloration

 Vichy Liftactiv Vitamin C Brightening Skin Corrector

-- Needs a supportive moisturizer if you run dry
+- Usually works best with a supportive moisturizer if your skin runs dry

 SVR Ampoule [C] Anti-Ox

-- Higher chance of stinging on sensitive skin
+- Higher risk of stinging on sensitive skin

 Avène Vitamin Activ Cg Radiance Serum

-- May not be enough alone for deep discoloration
+- May not be enough on its own for deeper discoloration

 Bioderma Pigmentbio C-Concentrate

-- Can be drying or irritating if overused
+- Can be drying or irritating if used too often

-- Not ideal to stack with other strong actives
+- Usually not the best formula to combine with other strong actives

 Buying Guide